- New mandatory public health measures in effect April 6.

 The Campus Alberta Innovation Program (CAIP) was launched in 2011 as a one-time investment under the Strategic Research Initiatives (SRI) to facilitate the attraction and recruitment of leading-edge faculty and research personnel such as graduate students and post-doctoral fellows.
 It focused on 4 areas of existing or emerging research and innovation priority:

 - energy and environment

 - food and nutrition

-CAIP chairs are recruited for up to seven year terms to help Alberta's Comprehensive and Academic and Research Institutions (CARIs) expand their research programs and advance areas of importance to the province.
+CAIP chairs are recruited for up to 7 year terms to help Alberta's Comprehensive and Academic and Research Institutions (CARIs) expand their research programs and advance areas of importance to the province.

 Meet the Chairs and learn more about their projects (PDF, 423 KB).